asengupta/avishek.net/_posts/2021-04-20-vector-calculus-simple-manifolds.md

 $$dim(V)\geq dim(S) \| S\in {C(A), R(A), LN(A), N(A)}$$

-We will make more precise statements about these relationships in the next section on $$Rank-Nullity Theorem$$.
+We will make more precise statements about these relationships in the next section on **Rank-Nullity Theorem**.

 ## Rank Nullity Theorem
 The **Rank Nullity** Theorem states that the sum of the dimensionality of the column space (rank) and that of its orthogonal complement, **left null space**, (**nullity**) is equal to the **dimension of the vector space they are embedded in**.